 “God is greater.”

 We prostrated simultaneously.
-Amidst the murmurs, I chided myself for being so distracted.
+Amidst the murmurs, I chided myself for being occupied with this inner dialogue.
 I was supposed to be focusing on worship, but instead I was preoccupied by this discovery of my future love to come.
-This should have felt like polytheism, but it did not.
+This should have felt like a divergence off the trajectory of my Love to Him, but it did not.
 Why did it not?
 I lowered my head in prostration, to acknowledge God’s superiority, with this love on my mind.

 “Glory be to my Lord, the Most High, and I praise Him.”

-Why does this not feel like a detraction from my Master’s worship?
+Why does this not feel like a distraction from my Master’s worship?
 I should have been feeling guilt for thinking of another’s love besides His.
-I rose.
+I sat up.

 “I seek the forgiveness of God, and I repent unto Him.”